Frequently-asked questions

 seriously and be good, just tardy, students.
 Their scores for the reviews are based

-on how consistent they are with their peers’ reviews even if they are Johnny-come-lately.
+on how consistent they are with their peers’ reviews even if finish them late.

-When you set up the program you can choose to have reviews by those who do the calibrations
+When you activate an assignment, you can choose to have reviews by those who do the

-late (after the results have been released to others) either count for peers’ scores
+calibrations late (after the results have been released to others) either count for

-or not.
-One of the major causes of concern of students is that they are reviewed
+peers’ scores or not.
+One of the major causes of concern of students is that they

-by students who just copied the answers for the calibrations and did not do the
+are reviewed by students who just copied the answers for the calibrations and did not

-calibrations themselves and so are really not trained properly.
-I know my students
+do the calibrations themselves and so are really not trained properly.
+Students are

-are much more comfortable with the review process when they know they are evaluated
+much more comfortable with the review process when they know they are evaluated by